mikhel1984/sonata/lib/readme.md

 # Sonata Mathematical Library

 Lua modules for working with different mathematical objects.
-The files can be used as a part of **Sonata** program or separately from it.
+The files can be used as a part of **Sonata** program or independently.